threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

  @chatflow_step("Side Dish")
  def restaurant_side_dish(self):
-  # ask about the side dishes (the user can choose multible side dishes)
+  # ask about the side dishes (the user could choose multible side dishes)
   self.side_dish = self.multi_choice(
    "what do you want with your order", self.menus[self.restaurant_name]["sides"] )

  @chatflow_step(title="Confirmation", disable_previous=True, final_step=True)
  def confirmation(self):
-  # Now you can add any logic you want here to send the order to the restaurant
+  # Now you could add any logic you want here to send the order to the restaurant
-  # Then we can show a report to the user about his order using md format
+  # Then we could show a report to the user about his order using md format
   report = f"""# Hello {self.client_name}
 ## Your order has been confirmed \n\n<br>\n
 ### You have ordered : {self.amount} {self.main_dish} with {self.side_dish}